Diving on La Désirade

 I invite you to read about Mélanie’s microlight flight if you’re looking for another way to explore the island.
 She spent over an hour and a half in the air.
 She flew over the beautiful island of La Désirade!

-Diving on the island of La Désirade
+Diving on La Désirade

 I invite you to read our report on diving in the Cousteau Reserve on the west coast of Guadeloupe.
 It was also a great discovery and excursion!